 Our large team efficiently handles matters involving the most sophisticated technologies developed and refined by corporations and leading research universities.
 Our work is as groundbreaking as that of our clients, and draws on our deep knowledge of software, process controls, e-commerce, telecommunications, semiconductors, and related technologies.
 As a result, emerging and Fortune 500 companies alike can trust Marshall Gerstein with substantial, complex, and growing patent portfolios.

 We offer a full suite of services that address virtually all of our clients’ IP needs, beginning with the patent prosecution experience that recently earned us recognition as Managing Intellectual Property’s Patent Prosecution Midwest Firm of the Year.
 Our attorneys manage a wide range of patent portfolios, provide patentability and other opinions, and handle licensing, due diligence, and other transactional services.
-We also regularly handle disputes in state and federal courts and before the Patent Trademark and Appeals Board and the International Trade Commission, among other forums.
+We also regularly handle disputes in state and federal courts and before the Patent Trial and Appeals Board and the International Trade Commission, among other forums.

 A deep bench